Rise of the Planet of the Apes: Plot

-Attempting to warn Will at his home, he sneezes blood onto Hunsiker and is later discovered dead.
-Will attempts to reclaim Caesar, but Caesar instead decides to stay and steals the ALZ-113 canisters from Will's house and enhances the intelligence of the other apes in the sanctuary.
-When Dodge attempts to get him back into his cage, Caesar speaks for the first time, shouting "no" and fights with Dodge while freeing the apes, which inadvertently leads to Dodge's death.
-The apes flee the facility, releasing Koba and the remaining apes from Gen-Sys, and freeing more apes from the San Francisco Zoo.
+Attempting to warn Will at his home, Franklin sneezes blood onto Hunsiker and is later discovered dead.
+Will attempts to reclaim Caesar, but Caesar decides to stay.
+He escapes and steals the ALZ-113 canisters from Will's house and enhances the intelligence of the other apes in the shelter.
+When Dodge attempts to get him back into his cage, Caesar reveals he can speak; he fights with Dodge while freeing the apes, inadvertently killing him.
+The apes flee, releasing Koba and the remaining apes from Gen-Sys, and freeing additional apes from the San Francisco Zoo.
 A battle ensues as the apes fight their way past a police blockade on the Golden Gate Bridge in an attempt to escape into the redwood forest.
-To rescue Caesar, Buck sacrifices himself to wreck a police helicopter in which Jacobs is riding.
-Koba then pushes Jacobs into the Golden Gate strait to his death.
+To rescue Caesar, Buck sacrifices himself to down a helicopter.
+Koba pushes the helicopter, with Jacobs still inside, into the sea.

-As the apes find their way into the forest, Will catches up to them in a stolen police car and warns Caesar that the humans will hunt them down, begging him to return home.
-In response, Caesar hugs him and says, "Caesar is home".
-Realizing that this is their last goodbye, Will respects Caesar's wishes.
-The apes embrace their new lifestyle in the forest as news and police helicopters fly over San Francisco.
-Meanwhile, Hunsiker, now infected with ALZ-113, arrives at San Francisco International Airport for his flight to Paris.
-He eventually spreads the virus around the globe to international flight routes, leading to a deadly pandemic.
+As the apes find their way into the forest, Will finds and warns Caesar that the humans will hunt them, begging him to return home.
+Caesar hugs him and says he is home.
+Will accepts Caesar's wishes and the apes embrace their new lifestyle in the forest.
+Meanwhile, Hunsiker, now infected with ALZ-113, arrives at San Francisco International Airport for his flight.
+He eventually spreads the virus around the planet, leading to a deadly pandemic.